 Speaking of sending replacement parts, another indicator of excellent quality in a hole cutter kit is the warranty.
 The warranty outlines what the brand will do if you are sent faulty products that can’t even drill one hole without breaking, or if the components break within a certain time frame.

 The longer the warranty coverage is, the better quality the hole saw kit possesses.
-This is a generalization and may not always be true, so it’s vital to look at all the items in our buyer’s guide when you’re purchasing and not to only base your decision on the length of the warranty.
+This is a generalization and may not always be true, so it’s vital to look at all the items in my buyer’s guide when you’re purchasing and not to only base your decision on the length of the warranty.

 Which is Better: Spade Bit or Hole Saw?